jschuur/coworking.party/README.md

 1. Clone the repo and install the dependencies.
 Note that some of the scripts in `package.json` have explicit references to [pnpm](https://pnpm.io) that you may wish to adjust if you use a different package manager.
 2. Create a `.env` file in the root of the project based on the `.env.example` file and adjust the secrets as needed.
 3. Create a free [Turso](https://turso.tech/) account, [install the CLI](https://docs.turso.tech/cli/introduction), run `turso auth login` and initialise the local database with `pnpm run db:push`.
 Local development uses a [local](https://docs.turso.tech/local-development) Turso dev instance.
 The `DATABASE_URL` secret already points to http://127.0.0.1:8080 (no auth token needed for local dev).
-4. [PartyKit](https://docs.partykit.io/) should not require an account for local development, but set a new unique name in `partykit.json`.
+4. [PartyKit](https://docs.partykit.io/) should not require an account for local development, but create a new `partykit.json` file in the root of the project based on `partykit.example.json`.
 5. Create a [Twitch app](https://dev.twitch.tv/console/apps) and [Discord app](https://discord.com/developers/applications/) and define the respective `AUTH_` secrets in the `.env` file.
 You could use just one and modify the `providers` in `src/authConfigEdge.ts` accordingly.
 Also add a random `AUTH_SECRET`.
 6. Configure the OAuth callback URLs for the Twitch and Discord apps to point to `http://localhost:3000/api/auth/callback/twitch` and `http://localhost:3000/api/auth/callback/discord` respectively on their dev portals.